-What Properties are eligible for Historic Designation in Milwaukee?
+What Properties are eligible for designation?

 Any structure, site or district, which possesses architectural, cultural or historical significance to the City of Milwaukee, may be considered for designation.
 In general, a structure, site or district is considered to possess there qualities if it: